What The Latest Immigration Polls Do (And Don't) Say

 First things first — there's a lot more to these poll numbers than Gidley is saying.

-That Harvard poll didn't find that 8 in 10 Americans want to "close down the borders."
+That Harvard Harris poll didn't find that 8 in 10 Americans want to "close down the borders."
 Rather, it asked Americans, "Do you think we should have basically open borders or do you think we need secure borders?"

-Given the choice between "open borders" — a position that literally zero mainstream political leaders are even proposing — and a "secure border," which is current U.S. policy, 79 percent of Americans agreed that the U.S. needs "secure borders."
+Given the choice between "open borders" — a position that no mainstream political leaders are proposing — and a "secure border," which is current U.S. policy, 79 percent of Americans agreed that the U.S. needs "secure borders."

 It is true that 68 percent of Americans said they oppose "the lottery that randomly picks 50,000 people to enter the U.S. each year for greater diversity."
 And in fact, even more (79 percent) favored merit-based immigration over family-based migration, based on a question asking whether "immigration priority for those coming to the U.S. should be based on a person's ability to contribute to America as measured by their education and skills or based on a person having relatives in the U.S."

 But then, that question provides an argument for using education and skills as a factor ("ability to contribute to America") but not for using family ties.
+That may have swayed respondents toward the merit-based choice.

-It's also possible that the question gave some respondents the idea of a false choice.
+It's also possible that the question gave some respondents the idea of a false choice, said one immigration researcher.

 "It shouldn't have to be an either-or," said Randy Capps, director of research for U.S. programs at the Migration Policy Institute, a nonpartisan Washington, D.C.-based immigration think tank.